Lagoa, Portugal

 Lagoa ([lɐˈɣoɐ]) is a city and municipality in the district of Faro, in the Portuguese region of Algarve.
-The population of the municipality in 2011 was 22,975, in an area of 88.25 km².
+The population of the municipality in 2011 was 22,975, in an area of 88.25 km2.
 Its urban population, in the city of Lagoa proper, is 6,100 inhabitants.
 An important travel destination, its coast has won numerous accolades.
 Marinha Beach was considered by the Michelin Guide as one of the 10 most beautiful beaches in Europe and as one of the 100 most beautiful beaches in the world.

 History

-According to some historical sources, the earliest settlement in the area occurred along the edges of small lakes or marshes (lagoa), which were drained in order to create a fertile land.
+According to some historical sources, the earliest settlement in the area occurred along the edges of small lakes or marshes (lagoa), which were drained in order to create a fertile land, although a small remnant wetland, Alagoas Brancas, can still be seen to the southeast of the city centre.
 There are many pre-historic vestiges of the early settlements, including menhirs (standing stones), funerary necropoles and artifacts that date a human presence to remote history.
 After the Celtiberian era, including the age of Cynete presence and domination, followed by the arrival of the Roman Empire and then the Visigoths, the entire region of the Algarve was conquered and ruled by Arabs when they moved into the Iberian peninsula in the 8th century.

 When the area was later reconquered in the mid-12th century by Christian forces from the north, it was integrated into the fledgling Kingdom of Portugal.
 Muslim influence in Lagoa was profound, from the rich patrimony left behind, not only in neighboring Silves (then taifa capital), but also in Lagoa where commerce thrived.

 During the 14th century, a favorable confluence of conditions allowed Lagoa to develop rapidly.
 Yet, the events of the 1755 Lisbon earthquake left little marks from this period: the reconstruction wiped away many of its classic architecture (there are a rare few of this period, including the churches of Estômbar and Porches).

 The coastal zone was, for centuries, attacked by barbary pirates and corsairs, and those responsible for public security erected various defensive structures along the coast, such as the fortresses of Nossa Senhora da Rocha, Carvoeiro and São João de Ferragudo, in addition to the lookouts and redoubts, such as the tower of Lapa or Marinha.